 Welcome to Ferry-Morse Home Gardening!

-The extra large leaves of the Mammoth Basil plant will provide a great flavor for all of your pesto sauces or in a salad.
-Very aromatic foliage on plants that can be easily grown in containers or in an herb garden.
+This herb plant will provide great flavor to all of your pesto sauces or to any salad.
+Very aromatic foliage on plants; can be easily grown in windowsill containers, sunny indoor spots or outside in your herb garden.

 Similar to sweet basil, but not as strong